Water Heater Thermal Expansion: What It Is & Why You Need an Expansion Tank

 Proper Sizing and Installation

 Proper sizing is critical for expansion tank effectiveness.
-The tank must be large enough to accommodate the expansion volume of your specific water heater while maintaining safe operating pressures.
-Professional plumbers calculate the correct size based on several factors:
+The tank must accommodate the expansion volume of your specific water heater while maintaining safe operating pressures.
+Professional plumbers calculate the correct size based on water heater capacity, system operating pressure, incoming water temperature, water heater temperature setting, and total system volume.

 A typical 40-50 gallon residential water heater usually requires a 2-gallon expansion tank, while larger 80-gallon heaters may need 4.5-gallon tanks.
 Undersized tanks won't adequately control pressure, while oversized tanks waste money without providing additional protection.